dhwani123s/dhwani123s/README.md

 <h2>  About Me 👨‍🎓💼: </h2>

-I hold a Masters Degree in Management Of Technology at [__New York University - Tandon School of Engineering__](https://engineering.nyu.edu).
+I am working towards a Masters Degree in Management Of Technology at [__New York University - Tandon School of Engineering__](https://engineering.nyu.edu).

 I have *4+ years* of experience building and deploying machine learning and deep learning models.